opentrustlabs/opentrust-identity/README.md

 which will be used to sign a JWT.
 That JWT will be verified by the certificate.
 Only 1 person has the key, the admin team (or devops team), which should NOT include the person performing initialization, has access to the server configuration.
-Once initialization is complete, it cannot be re-performed, unless all of the data is truncated from the database and the property environment variables are set.
+Once initialization is complete, it cannot be re-performed, unless all of the data is truncated from the database and the proper environment variables are set.

 The environment variables that need to be set for system initialization are the following: